MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/how-domain-controllers-are-located.md

 ## Mapping of NetBIOS domain names to DNS domain names

 When an application requests a DC but specifies a short NetBIOS-style domain name, DC location always tries to map that short domain name to a DNS domain name.
-If DC location finds such a mapping, it then uses DNS-based discovery with the mapped DNS domain name.
+If DC location can map the domain names successfully, it then uses DNS-based discovery with the mapped DNS domain name.

-NetBIOS-style domain names are historically mapped to DNS domain names via multiple sources in the following order:
+NetBIOS-style domain names are mapped to DNS domain names from multiple sources in the following order:

-1. Cached information from a previous lookup
+1. First, cached information from a previous lookup.

-1. All domains in the current forest
+1. Second, all domains in the current forest.

-1. Top-level names (TLNs) for all trusting forest trusts and external trusts
+1. Third, top-level names (TLNs) for all trusting forest trusts and external trusts.

-1. Sign-in sessions on the client machine
+1. Finally, sign-in sessions on the client machine.

 When none of these sources can find a DNS domain name, DC location can proceed with NetBIOS-based discovery by using the original NetBIOS-style short domain name.